onosproject/sdran-docs/install.md

 In the cloned RiaB repository at the EPC-OMEC machine, edit the Makefile target to look like the following lines below.

+*Note: The IP addresses prefix (i.e., 192.168.x.z) correspond to the prefix assigned to the same subnet where the whole setup is defined.
+In a custom setup, make sure these IP addresses subnet match too.*

 ```bash
 $(M)/fabric: | $(M)/setup /opt/cni/bin/simpleovs /opt/cni/bin/static
 	sudo apt install -y openvswitch-switch